Actifio/AGMPowerCLI/UsageExamples.md

 If we are onboarding large numbers of VMware VM's or we want to auto protect new VM's using automation, we can use a function called: **New-AGMLibVMwareVMDiscovery**

-### Using a CSV file to work with multiple Appliances and or VCenters
+### Using a CSV file to work with multiple Appliances and or vCenters

 This function can use a CSV file as input to supply the following data to the function which you specify with: